hdgarrood/purescript-numeric-hierarchy-guide/monoids.rst

 Now, instead of integers, we will consider a different set: the set of truth-values :math:`\{T, F\}`.
 This set corresponds to the ``Boolean`` type in PureScript.
-Here are some rules for how the logical and :math:`\land` operation works on truth-values:
+Here are some rules for how the "logical and" operation :math:`(\land)` works on truth-values:

 * If we apply the :math:`\land` operation to two truth-values, we always get another truth-value.